Jalen Duren

-Jalen Montez Duren (/ˈdʌrən/ DURR-ən; born November 18, 2003) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
-He played college basketball for the Memphis Tigers.
-A center, he stands 6 ft 10 in and weighs 250 lbs.
-He was a consensus five-star recruit and one of the top players in the 2021 class.
-Duren was ranked as the top player in the 2022 class before reclassifying.
+Jalen Anthony Duren (/ˈdʌrən/ DURR-ən; born November 18, 2003) is an American professional basketball player who last played for the Detroit Pistons of the National Basketball Association (NBA).
+A consensus five-star recruit and one of the top players in the 2021 class, he played college basketball for the Memphis Tigers.

+Duren was selected with the 13th overall pick by the Charlotte Hornets in the 2022 NBA draft.
+On draft day, his rights were traded to the New York Knicks and subsequently to the Detroit Pistons.
+He was named an NBA All-Star and made his first All-NBA Team selection in the 2025–26 NBA season.